Williton: Religious

 The date of the origin of St Peter's Church in Bridge Street is uncertain but it is believed that God has been worshiped on the site for more than 1000 years.
 The names of the Priests serving the Church and the parish can be traced back go the 13th century.

 The status of the Church changed dramatically in 1170 when The Lord of the manor, Sir Reginald Fitzurse, became one of the murderers of St Thomas a Becket.
 Following the murder the ownership of the manor passed to Reginald's brother Robert and the Knights Templar.
-The historian Collinson records (1792) that Robert rebuilt the chapel of Williton implying that the Saxon chapel was in ruins.
+The historian Collinson, writing in 1792, recorded that Robert rebuilt the chapel of Williton implying that the Saxon chapel was in ruins.
 The Liber Albus manuscripts in Wells Cathedral library show Robert gave to the Church of St Decuman, Watchet some important property and certain rights in the chapel.
 The church at Williton thus became very much a daughter Church of Watchet and became known as a Chapel of Ease.

 The current building is mostly from the 16th century and is now a Grade II* listed building.
 Further work was undertaken in the 17th century when the Church was known as All Saints.
 Further work was done from time to time and in 1810 a south extension was built though the Elizabethan windows were relocated and reused in the south wall.
 The church fell into a state if disrepair and in 1856 suffered a rather over enthusiastic restoration under the architect Charles Edmund Giles.
 The Priest responsible for the big restoration of 1856/59, Samuel Heathcote (at the Church 1854 to 1906), was appointed Perpetual Curate but was signing the registers as Vicar from 21 November 1889 showing that Williton had become a parish separate from Watchet.
 The full details of the Church are recorded in Harry Armstrong's book The Parish of St Peter Williton published privately in 1982 and printed by Langley Print of Taunton.

 Williton also has a Methodist Chapel.